broadinstitute/cromshell/README.md

 # Installation

-`cromshell` and it's dependencies can be installed on OSX with `brew install broadinstitute/dsp/cromshell`
+`cromshell` and its dependencies can be installed on OSX with `brew install broadinstitute/dsp/cromshell`

 or through [bioconda](https://bioconda.github.io/) with `conda install cromshell`